-May God's blessing be upon you this week as you read and meditate on the first message in our studies from Revelation chapters 1-5, Jesus is Coming Again – “Lord of the Candlesticks"
+May God's blessing be upon you this week as you read and meditate on the Weekly SERMON from the Book of Revelation Chapter 3 on "The Lukewarm Church at Laodicea."

 In order to access the Weekly SERMON, in various FORMATS please SUBSCRIBE to our weekly email list at http://theweeklysermon.com/subscribe-or-unsubscribe/ where SUBSCRIBERS ONLY have access to the link to Weekly Sermon Library, SUBSCRIBERS can choose: Plain Text (TXT), Microsoft Word document (DOC), Rich Text (RTF), Web Page (HTML) or PDF (Portable Document Format), any of the format(s) you desire.
 After you decide on the appropriate format(s) you may then print a copy of the Weekly SERMON, save it to a file on your computer, or download it and save it to a disk for future use.
 SUBSCRIBERS use of this material is meant to be flexible: UNSUBSCRIBING is easy, just follow the same link above..